dougeby/IntuneDocs/intune/privacy-personal-data.md

 # Privacy and personal data in Intune

 End users can receive, transmit, and store data on devices managed by Intune.
 They trust that the data’s privacy is protected and used only in a way that is consistent with their expectations.
-To help Inune admins set such expectations, the articles in this section provide information on how Intune collects, stores, retains, processes, secures, shares, audits, and exports personal data.
+To help Intune admins set such expectations, the articles in this section provide information on how Intune collects, stores, retains, processes, secures, shares, audits, and exports personal data.
 You'll also learn how to view, correct, and delete personal data.

 Microsoft Intune does not use any personal data collected as part of providing the service for profiling, advertising, or marketing purposes.